-The city out Angkor, which surrounded the temple complex, was abandoned in the fifteenth-century and thick jungle vegetation quickly invaded.
-But thanks to ground-penetrating radar, and lidar technology – which surveys the land by means of laser – it is now possible to better understand how the city was laid out.
+The city out Angkor, which surrounded the temple complex, was abandoned in the fifteenth-century CE and thick jungle vegetation quickly invaded.
+But thanks to aerial laser photography, it is now possible to better understand how the city was laid out.
 It formed a vast grid system, with roads, temples, gardens and squares, and was home to some one million people.
 Angkor, in the twelfth-century, was one of the largest cities in the world.
-The ruler at the time, king Jayavarman VII, turned Angkor Wat into a Buddhist temple, but without rejecting any of the Hindu gods.
-He created a powerful army and fortified the city to withstand military attacks.
+The ruler at the time, king Jayavarman VII, turned Angkor Wat into a Buddhist temple, but without rejecting the Hindu gods.
+He created a powerful army and fortified the city to better withstand military attacks.
 In addition he built hospitals where medical treatment was free for all subjects.

 BBC, “Cambodia’s ancient Khmer Empire”